radix-ui/icons/packages/generate-icon-lib/README.md

 ## License

-Licensed under the MIT License, Copyright © 2020-present Modulz.
+Licensed under the MIT License, Copyright © 2022-present WorkOS.

 See [LICENSE](./LICENSE.md) for more information.